test-results-reporter/test-results-reporter.github.io/docs/guides/quick-start.md

 }
 ```

-To publish the test results, use `npx` to install this library as a command line tool.
+To publish the test results, use `npx`.

 ```sh
 npx test-results-reporter publish -c path/to/config.json